Join us for an adventure in flavor!

 chopped veggies in a bowl

-• Beef – Today we are making beef Sancocho, and are using thick cut, marbled chuck roast for this Caribbean stew, as this is the best cut for any stew.
-The chuck roast, when cooked for a long time, results in melt in your mouth tender bites.
+• Beef – Today I am making beef Sancocho, and are using thick cut, marbled chuck roast for this Caribbean stew.
+When I cook it for a long time, the result is melt in your mouth tender bites.
+I’ve also made it with short ribs and oxtail.
+Both are amazing.
 You can add pork, chicken, sausage or ham to this stew pot, too.

 • For Beef Marination – Sofrito, sazon (culantro y achiote), oregano, black pepper, adobo, white vinegar, olive oil.